 God's Design Or Man's Inventions

-Keep in mind that these would still be considered processed foods.
-But when they are homemade, they can be a delicious and healthy alternative!
-But of course, these milks do not offer anything close to the natural nutrients found in raw animal milk, so I would recommend supplementing as many of those as possible with food-sourced vitamins/nutrients.
+Of course, milk alternatives do not offer anything close to the natural nutrients found in raw animal milk, so I would recommend supplementing as many of those as possible with food-sourced vitamins/nutrients, bone broth, etc.